 Calcium gluconate Side Effects

-Some side effects of calcium gluconate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for calcium gluconate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Get emergency medical help if you have any of these signs of an allergic reaction while taking calcium gluconate: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.